m1ghtfr3e/m1ghtfr3e.github.io/_posts/2020-03-25-first-content.md

 category: blog
 ---

-> I wanna talk about the program "COVID-19_Analyzation" and how I making progress in coding.
+> I wanna talk about the program "COVID-19_Analyzation" and how I'm making progress in coding.

 ### The beginning